Shenmue: The Animation: Production and release

 According to the producer Yuu Kiyozono, the anime was in development for around two to three years during the time Shenmue III was produced and released.
 Kiyozono said that the production crew went to Yokosuka to get an accurate feel of the city's streets and atmosphere.
 Most of the core Japanese voice actors returned from the video games, although some of the cast included new voice actors to appeal to the game's younger fanbase.

-Producer Joseph Chou said that Suzuki was heavily involved in the production to plan out the narrative with backstory information that was never implemented in the games.
+Producer Joseph Chou stated that Suzuki was heavily involved in the production to plan out the narrative with backstory information that was never implemented in the games.
 Sakurai added that some free roaming aspects were included with Ryo talking to people in the streets.
 On October 8, 2021, Shenmue's first official trailer was revealed at New York Comic Con.

-On September 28, 2022, Jason DeMarco confirmed that the series would not be renewed for a second season after it was removed from Adult Swim's website.
+On September 28, 2022, Jason DeMarco, the senior vice president of action and anime programming for Warner Bros.
+Discovery, confirmed that the series would not be renewed for a second season after it was removed from Adult Swim's website.